f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     appliance-1(config-interface-mgmt)# commit

-If Link Aggregation Groups (LAGs) are configured, decriptions should be added to the LAG interfaces as well:
+If Link Aggregation Groups (LAGs) are configured, descriptions should be added to the LAG interfaces as well.

 .. code-block:: bash